-On October 12, 2012, Dr. Platt commenced a lawsuit under the Massachusetts Wage Act against Dr. Traber and Mr. McGauley who in their capacities as the Company's Chief Executive Officer and Chief Financial Officer respectively can be held individually liable under the Wage Act for non-payment of wages.
+On October 12, 2012, Dr. Platt commenced a lawsuit under the Massachusetts Wage Act against Dr. Traber and Mr. McGauley who in their capacities as the Company's Chief Executive Officer and the Company's former Chief Financial Officer, respectively, can be held individually liable under the Wage Act for non-payment of wages.
 The lawsuit is based on the facts and issues raised in the arbitration regarding the payment of the \$1.0 million separation payment under the Separation Agreement, and other unspecified "wages".
-The statute provides that a successful claimant may be entitled to multiple damages, interest and attorneys fees.
-Although the Company is not a party to the lawsuit, it plans to indemnify Dr. Traber and Mr. McGauley consistent with its obligations under the by-laws and applicable law, believes the lawsuit is without merit, and intends a vigorous defense on their behalf.
+The statute provides that a successful claimant may be entitled to multiple damages, interest and attorney's fees.
+Although the Company is not a party to the lawsuit, it plans to indemnify Dr. Traber and Mr. McGauley consistent with its obligations under the by-laws and applicable law, and intends a vigorous defense on their behalf.
+On April 29, 2013, the Court allowed Dr. Traber's and Mr. McGauley's motion to dismiss.
+On May 28, 2013, Dr. Platt filed a Notice of Appeal to appeal the Court's order allowing the defendants' motion to dismiss.

 On March 29, 2013, the Company instituted arbitration before the American Arbitration Association, seeking to rescind or reform the Separation Agreement discussed above.
 The Company claims that Dr. Platt fraudulently induced the Company to enter into the Separation Agreement, breached his fiduciary duty to the Company, and was unduly enriched from his conduct.
-Along with removal of the \$1.0 million milestone payment provided for under the Separation Agreement, the Company is seeking repayment of all separation benefits paid to Dr. Platt to date.
+Along with removal of the \$1.0 million milestone payment under the Separation Agreement, the Company is seeking repayment of all separation benefits paid to Dr. Platt to date.
 Depending on the outcome of the arbitration, the previously accrued \$1.0 million could be reversed.
-The timing and ultimate outcome of this arbitration, though, is uncertain and there is no guarantee that the Company will be successful in this demand.
+This arbitration has been scheduled for May 2014; however, the ultimate outcome is uncertain and there is no guarantee that the Company will be successful in this demand.